Insights About Selection of Hymns and Songs

 In addition to Producer, David took on the technical role of audio post production processing for reviewing and editing vocals, and as necessary, tuning vocalists.

--- End of Accordian Window on Phase I & II --
+-- End of Accordian Window on Phase I, Hiatus & Phase II --

-The quality acheived by this recording was possible because of the numerous professional artists who participated.
+The quality and variety acheived throughout this recording process was made possible by participation of numerous professional artists.
 Separate webpages are included for each of the artists (instrumental, vocal and technical).
-Their wealth of training, experience and skills contributed to creation of this exceptional album.
+Their wealth of training, experience and skills contributed to creating this exceptional album.

 The artists' credit pages are grouped by which phase the artists were involved with:

-For convenience of those not familiar with the creation timeline, an artists' Cross Reference webpage is provided to assist finding credits for any artist or instrument used on the recording.
+Because there is no way for you (the reader) to be familiar with this album's creation timeline, we created an artists' Cross Reference webpage to assist finding credits for any artist or instrument on the recording.
 See Cross References webpage for Hymns and Songs of My Mother.

-Information about the extensive companion eBook History Through 26 Hymns and Songs is found under Publications at: History Through 26 Hymns and Songs.
-Target for availability of the ebook is late early 2024.
-At that time the eBook will be offered as part of a discounted bundle with the album.
+Information about the extensive companion eBook History Through 27 Hymns and Songs is found under Publications at: History Through 27 Hymns and Songs.
+Target for availability of the ebook is in 2025.
+Plans are to offer the eBook as part of a discounted bundle with the album.

-This eBook provides extensive historical details about the times each of the hymns and songs were written, and how those world histories influenced the hymns and songs.
-Publications can be reached by selecting that choice on the Top menu.
+The companion eBook provides extensive historical details about the times each of the hymns and songs were written, and how those world histories influenced the hymns and songs.
+The Publications section of this website can be reached by selecting that choice on the Top menu.
 Or, for easy access you can click the above link to jump directly to the write up on the extensive companion hymn history book.

-When the companion history eBook becomes available (target early 2024), we will begin producing advance podcasts of the chapters.
-They will be offered via an advance subscription series for the audiobook, with a free download of the audiobook to subscribers when completed.
-The subscription series is targeted to begin in early 2024.
+When the companion history eBook becomes available (as early as possible), we will begin producing advance podcasts of the chapters.
+They will be offered via a subscription series for the podcasts, with a free download of the audiobook to subscribers when completed.
+The subscription series is targeted to begin sometime in 2025.

 The plan is to also offer each of the subscription podcast chapters for standalone purchase, i.e., individual chapters will be available separate from the subscription series.
 These will not include a download of the audiobook when the subscription series is completed.